Logle/hireDot-angular/reviews/review-dy-12-16.md

 MongoDB Schema Design
 - User model demonstrates good use of embedding choices, virtual fields and pre/post hooks
-- Same with project model - you may want to consider indexing the developer field inside MemberSchema if you're searching for projects based on a user

 Node/Express
 - Routes are good, standard REST compliance